When does Halo 3 on PC unlock in my time zone?

 It's been a joy to see more of the Halo series hit the PC in Halo: The Master Chief Collection throughout 2020, but I think it's fair to say the excitement is reaching its apex with the looming release of Halo 3.
 This will not only be Halo 3's debut on the PC, but the first time that fans will be able to experience it at higher resolutions and frame rates.

-The big MCC update is dropping in a matter of days, but when exactly will you be able to fire it up and play Halo 3?
+The big MCC update is dropping tomorrow, but when exactly will you be able to fire it up and play Halo 3?

 When Halo 3 on PC unlocks in your time zone